 - Are comfortable working in a healthcare setting

-- Qualify for services through the Division of Vocational Rehabilitation and their local Community Center Board (CCB)
+- Qualify for services through the Division of Vocational Rehabilitation and their local Community Centered Board (CCB)

 - Willing to travel to and from the program independently (public transportation, Access-a-Ride, carpooling, etc)